Zinc

 What Is Zinc?
 Understanding This Essential Trace Mineral

-Since the human body does not store zinc in significant amounts, it must be consumed regularly through food or supplements to prevent deficiency.
+Since the human body cannot produce or store zinc efficiently, it must be obtained regularly through food or supplements to help maintain optimal levels.

 Age Group